b-lukaszuk/haskell_luzne_zadanka/book3/ch04/README.md

 > Using the command framework from the section called “A simple command line framework”, write a program that prints the first word of each line of its input.

+Reminder.
 A simple command line framework:

 <pre>
 -- file: ch04/InteractWith.hs